 Move Clothes MasterfullyWhen it comes time to move, this tip is especially useful for packing—and unpacking—your closet!
 There’s no need to take your clothes off of hangers, fold them and stack them in boxes.
 Just grab a handful of your hanging clothes and wrap the tops of the hangers together using bendable electrical wire or a zip tie.
 Drape a garbage bag over the clothes, pulling the tops of the hangers through a hole in the bottom of the bag.
 Then cinch up the garbage bag handles and tie them together.
+Check out our Handy Hints that will make moving a breeze.
 Your clothes will stay organized and clean while moving them to your new place.
 To unpack, just remove the bag, untwist the wire and hang your clothes in the closet.

 Fix a Screwy Electrical BoxI recently had to deal with a loose receptacle inside a plastic electrical box.
 It turned out the screw holes in the box were stripped.
 To fix the problem, I slipped small zip ties into the stripped holes, which allowed me to tighten the screws until snug. — Stan Stegelman.
 Plus: Check out our top tips for DIY electrical wiring.